DiptoChakrabarty/aws-ansible-user-manager/README.md

 - For ubuntu user will be ubuntu and centos user is ec2-user
 - Add your users key to add in instance in ssh directory
 - Name the key as  {username}.pub
-- Add all users under the vars users
+- Add all users in users.yml file
+- To add or remove change state variable in users.yml to present or absent

 ```